Practice Profile

 Gabriel also has experience of the development consent order process, following completion of pupillage under the supervision of Hugh Flanagan and Isabella Tafur.
 In particular:

-Gabriel practises in a wide range of environmental work and has built a strong practise in this area.
-He has been instructed by, among others, Defra, the Northern Irish Government, the OEP, Natural England and has been recognised for his work with the Environmental Law Foundation.
+Gabriel practises in a wide range of environmental work and has built a strong practice in this area.
+He has been instructed by, among others, Defra, the Northern Irish Government, the Office for Environmental Protection, Natural England and has been recognised for his work with the Environmental Law Foundation.
+He was seconded to the OEP throughout 2025 and was involved in a variety of high-profile environmental law matters.

-Gabriel has a broad knowledge of environmental law from his studies and would like to continue to develop his practice in this area.
-He built on his knowledge while working as a paralegal at Leigh Day in their international department and recently co-wrote a chapter with Greg Jones KC in the upcoming book “The Aarhus Convention: Coming of Age?”
+Gabriel undertook (and obtained a distinction in) a master’s in environmental law and policy at University College London.
+He therefore has a broad knowledge of environmental law from his studies and would like to continue to develop his practice in this area.
+He built on his knowledge while working as a paralegal at Leigh Day in their international department, where he worked on the firm’s diesel emissions claims.
+He also recently co-wrote a chapter with Greg Jones KC in the upcoming book “The Aarhus Convention: Coming of Age?”

 Gabriel also regularly speaks at Chambers’ Quarterly Environmental Law Updates and writes for the Environmental Law Blog.